Noncommutative resolutions and CICY quotients from a non-abelian GLSM: GLSM analysis

 Before we choose a specific brane, we consider some general properties of the hemisphere partition function in the $\zeta\gg0$ phase.
 We can choose an integration contour along real values of the $\sigma_i$.
 Convergence of the integral then implies that we can close the integration contour at $\mathrm{Im}\sigma_i\rightarrow\infty$.
 Thus, the contour encloses the following poles of the Gamma functions:

-The brane factor will not introduce further poles, but is can cancel some poles coming from the Gamma functions.
-By standard manipulations, the hemisphere partition function can be rewritten as
+The brane factor will not introduce further poles, but it can cancel some poles coming from the Gamma functions.
+By standard manipulations, the hemisphere partition function can be rewritten~as

 Here we have set $q=0$ to match with the R-charges of the IR CFT.
 Evaluating this integral for a choice of brane factor computes the exact central charge of the respective B-brane.
 It can be expanded in terms of the mirror periods $\varpi^{(LV)}(\varphi)$ after taking into account the theta angle shift $\mathsf{t}=-\log \varphi+3i\pi$ between the GLSM and the NLSM of the phase.